*If your session will be held in my studio, I’ll provide you with the address and directions via email*

 • Please allow 2-3 hours for your Newborn Session.

-• For family photos, I recommend a solid color shirt for Mom, Dad & Siblings.
-My top suggested colors are neutrals….heather grey, charcoal, brown, beige, black, white or cream.
-Please be mindful of the way your skin tones look against the color tops you choose.
-Lighter colors may create a washed out skin tone that you won’t care for.
-My vision for your family photos is to create a soft, neutral look, however, the darker color tops always look great as well.
-If you would like to bring a couple options for colors, I’m happy to provide my feedback.
-Try to keep solid tops all in the same color tone, so that there isn’t a major distraction of too many colors in the photos.
+• For family photos, I recommend a solid neutral colored shirt for Mom, Dad & Siblings (i.e. heather grey, charcoal, brown, beige, black, navy, white or cream).
+Please be mindful of the way your skin tones look against the color top you choose.
+Lighter colors may create a washed out skin tone that you might not care for.
+My vision for your family photos is to create a soft, neutral look, however, the darker colored tops always look great as well.
+If you would like to bring a couple options for color, I’m happy to provide my feedback.
+Try to keep solid tops all in the same color tone, so there isn’t a major distraction of too many colors in the photos.

 • Wear long, short or 3/4 sleeved tops and nothing baggy or flowy.
 Form fitting is best for moms.

 • Baby is typically wrapped for family photos, so we’ll find a coordinating or pop of color amongst the wraps in my collection.
 Family and sibling photos will be photographed first thing, upon arrival.
-When including older siblings, if possible, please bring two cars so that Dad (or other attendee) can take the older sibling(s) back home after we are finished with family/sibling photos OR if you can’t bring two cars, have Dad (or other attendee) take the older sibling(s) out for a bite to eat while we finish up with baby.
-I’ll enjoy my time in the studio with your little bundle of joy, but siblings get a little stir crazy, ha.
+When including older siblings, if possible, please bring two cars so that Dad (or other attendee) can take the older sibling(s) back home after we’re finished with family/sibling photos OR if you can’t bring two cars, have Dad (or other attendee) take the older sibling(s) out for a bite to eat or to the park, while we finish up with baby.

-• Although it would be fun to have grandparents, aunties/uncles and cousin scott over to watch baby’s debut portrait session AND for Taco Tuesday, of course, unfortunately, my studio seating is limited to 2 people, so we’ll have to take a rain check on the party.
+• Although it would be fun to have grandparents, aunties/uncles and cousins over to watch baby’s debut portrait session, unfortunately, my studio seating is limited to 2 people, so we’ll have to plan to include additional family members at a future outdoor session!
 Thank you for your understanding!
-But seriously, I love Taco Tuesdays!

-• When siblings aren’t participating in photos, please try to coordinate someone to take care of them at home, since space is limited and my studio is small.
+• When siblings aren’t participating in any photos, please try to coordinate someone to take care of them at home, since space is limited and my studio is small.
+If siblings will stay in attendance during the session, please keep them near you at all times, as there will be props and electrical cords, that can be easily tripped over or broken if one is moving too fast around my studio.
+I definitely don’t want anyone going home with an ouch-y!

 WHAT TO WEAR